apache/trafficserver/doc/reference/configuration/records.config.en.rst

 HostDB
 ======

-.. ts:confvar:: CONFIG proxy.config.hostdb.serve_stale_for INT
+.. ts:cv:: CONFIG proxy.config.hostdb.serve_stale_for INT

    The number of seconds for which to use a stale NS record while initiating a background fetch for the new data.

-.. ts:confvar:: CONFIG proxy.config.hostdb.storage_size INT 33554432
+.. ts:cv:: CONFIG proxy.config.hostdb.storage_size INT 33554432

    The amount of space (in bytes) used to store ``hostdb``.
    The value of this variable must be increased if you increase the size of the `proxy.config.hostdb.size`_ variable.

-.. ts:confvar:: CONFIG proxy.config.hostdb.size INT 200000
+.. ts:cv:: CONFIG proxy.config.hostdb.size INT 200000

    The maximum number of entries that can be stored in the database.